jmolasky/perfectrecipes-frontend/README.md

 ## Features

+Once signed in, a user can add recipes to their account by either filling in a form or clicking a button to parse a supported recipe website URL.
+Please see the list of supported recipe websites in the `recipe-scraper` documentation [here](https://github.com/jadkins89/Recipe-Scraper).

-Once signed in, a user can add recipes to their account, which are displayed on the home page in clickable card format.
-Users can view their recipes by clicking the cards, after which there is also the option to either edit or delete the recipe.
+Recipes are displayed on the user's home page in clickable card format.
+Users can view the full recipes by clicking the cards, after which there is also the option to either edit or delete the recipe.

-An additional feature that I added is a search page, where a user can search for recipes using a free recipe API I found via Spoonacular.
+An additional feature that I added is a search page, where a user can search for recipes using a free recipe API I found via [Spoonacular](https://spoonacular.com/food-api).
 Unfortunately, since I am using the free version, the number of API requests per day is limited to ~150.
 Each search is an API call, and if a user clicks on a card in the search results, a further API call is triggered that fetches the data for that particular recipe.

-If a user decides that they want to save the recipe, they can click a button and the recipe will be added to their account.
+If a user decides that they want to save the recipe from the search, they can click a button and the recipe will be added to their account.
 Now they can view it without needing to search.

 ## Technologies Used